enketo/enketo-express/README.md

 * :white_check_mark: this one is 100% JavaScript
 * :white_check_mark: this one is much easier to install
+* :white_check_mark: this one has a multi-language user interface (send a message if you would like to add a language)
 * :white_check_mark: this one has cross-browser (media) file inputs
 * :white_check_mark: this one has the ability to override default form values on launch through the API (v2)
 * :white_check_mark: this one has a more advanced iframeable webform view that can communicate back to the parent window, enabled through the API (v2)